Review · AI Meeting Assistants

 The first thing you notice when setting up Avoma is that it asks more questions than competitors.
 Configuration involves connecting your CRM, defining your deal stages, setting up your scoring criteria, and optionally configuring coaching parameters.
 This is not a tool you will be fully productive with in five minutes.
 Plan on an hour or two to set up the integrations and configure the defaults meaningfully.

-The second thing you notice is the quality of what you get once it is running.
 After a sales call processed through Avoma, you do not just get a summary.
-You get a transcript with topic labels applied automatically, a talk ratio breakdown by participant, a list of questions asked and answered, topics flagged based on keywords your team cares about (pricing, competition, timeline), and a score card evaluating the call against your defined criteria.
+You get a transcript with topic labels, a talk ratio breakdown by participant, questions asked and answered, keyword-triggered flags (pricing, competition, timeline), and a scorecard evaluating the call against your defined criteria.

 This is the difference between a note-taker and a revenue intelligence platform.
 Avoma is in the second category.